pingcap/docs-cn/tools/lightning/deployment.md

     [lightning]
     # the HTTP port for debugging and Prometheus metrics pulling (0 to disable)
-    pprof-port = 10089
+    pprof-port = 8289

     # Checks if the cluster satisfies the minimum requirement before starting.
     #check-requirements = true

-    # The maximum number of tables to be handled concurrently.
+    # The maximum number of engines to be opened concurrently.
+    # Each table is split into one "index engine" to store indices, and multiple
+    # "data engines" to store row data.
+These settings control the maximum
+    # concurrent number for each type of engines.
-    # This value affects the memory usage of tikv-importer.
+    # These values affect the memory and disk usage of tikv-importer.
-    # Must not exceed the max-open-engines setting for tikv-importer.
+    # The sum of these two values must not exceed the max-open-engines setting
+    # for tikv-importer.
+    index-concurrency = 2
     table-concurrency = 8

     # The concurrency number of data.
 It is set to the number of logical CPU